Lumbar Discectomy: A Comprehensive Guide

 - When herniation-related symptoms persist for 6-12 weeks despite conservative care, they disrupt daily activities or work.

-Surgeons do not use Lumbar discectomy for degenerative disc disease without herniation, spinal stenosis without nerve compression, or non-specific lower back pain without neurological symptoms.
+Surgeons do not use a Lumbar discectomy for degenerative disc disease without herniation, spinal stenosis without nerve compression, or non-specific lower back pain without neurological symptoms.
 Its focus is on relieving nerve pressure rather than addressing structural spinal issues like arthritis or misalignment.

 How do Surgeons Perform Lumbar Discectomy?

-Surgeons perform Lumbar discectomy using different techniques—open discectomy, microdiscectomy, or minimally invasive approaches, each tailored to the patient’s condition and surgeon’s expertise.
-Below is a detailed breakdown of the today’s most common method, microdiscectomy, which replaces traditional open surgery due to its precision and reduced recovery time.
+Surgeons perform Lumbar discectomy using different techniques—open discectomy, microdiscectomy, or minimally invasive approaches, each tailored to the patient’s condition and the surgeon’s expertise.
+Below is a detailed breakdown of today’s most common method, microdiscectomy, which replaces traditional open surgery due to its precision and reduced recovery time.

 Preoperative Preparation